ADHD Looks Different In Women. Here’s How — and Why.

 ADHD impacts both genders equally, but outdated stereotypes leave too many women undiagnosed and feeling hopelessly ditzy, dumb, or depressed.
 The fact is that ADHD looks different in girls, and many clinicians still don’t know the symptoms of ADHD in women, which is irresponsible at best and dangerous at worst.

 From job opportunities to personal income to marital relationships, there’s hardly an area in which American women haven’t made great strides in recent decades.
 But when it comes to getting diagnosed with and treated for ADHD, women still have a long way to go.

 Women are as likely as men to have ADHD, and the latest research suggests that ADHD in women causes even greater emotional turmoil.
 Yet ADHD is still thought of as something that affects only men and boys.
 Consequently, women with ADHD are more likely than men to go undiagnosed (or misdiagnosed), and less likely to receive appropriate treatment.

 “ADHD is still presumed to be a male disorder,” says Fred Reimherr, M.D., director of the University of Utah Mood Disorders Clinic and the lead author of a recent study that found that ADHD has a disproportionate impact on women.
-“The women had a much more frequent history of having been diagnosed with other emotionally based psychiatric illnesses, such as depression or anxiety.
+“The women had a much more frequent history of having been diagnosed with other emotionally based psychiatric illnesses, such as a mood disorder or anxiety.
 I think those symptoms are often the things that a physician treating adults focuses on.
 A woman might come in presenting emotional symptoms, and the ADHD that’s underneath might be missed.”